kitschpatrol/github-action-repo-sync/README.md

+Fork of [kbrashears5's github-action-repo-sync](https://github.com/kbrashears5/github-action-repo-sync) with a minor tweak to skip setting the website if it's just a link to the GitHub repo.

+Original readme below:

+---

 # github-action-repo-sync

 Github Action to sync repo metadata from code to repo

 [![version](https://img.shields.io/github/v/release/kbrashears5/github-action-repo-sync)](https://img.shields.io/github/v/release/kbrashears5/github-action-repo-sync)

 # Use Cases

 Keep the github metadata in sync with your code!
 Metadata is now configuration as code, and can be validated with a Pull Request.

 # Setup

 Create a new file called `/.github/workflows/repo-sync.yml` that looks like so:

 ```yaml
 name: Repo Sync